-In centralized mobility management, the mapping information between the persistent node identifier and the changing IP address of a mobile node (MN) is kept at a single mobility anchor.
+In centralized mobility management, the mapping information between the persistent node identifier and the locator IP address of a mobile node (MN) is kept at a single mobility anchor.
 At the same time, packets destined to the MN are routed via this anchor.
 In other words, such mobility management systems are centralized in both the control plane and the data plane.

 Many existing mobility management deployments make use of centralized mobility anchoring in a hierarchical network architecture, as shown in Figure 1.
 Examples of such centralized mobility anchors are the home agent (HA) and local mobility anchor (LMA) in Mobile IPv6 [RFC6275] and Proxy Mobile IPv6 [RFC5213], respectively.
-Current cellular networks such as the Third Generation Partnership Project (3GPP) UMTS networks, CDMA networks, and 3GPP Evolved Packet System (EPS) networks employ centralized mobility management too.
-In particular, Gateway GPRS Support Node (GGSN) and Serving GPRS Support Node (SGSN) in the 3GPP UMTS hierarchical network, and the Packet data network Gateway (P-GW) and Serving Gateway (S-GW) in the 3GPP EPS network, respectively, act as anchors in a hierarchy.
+Current cellular networks such as the Third Generation Partnership Project (3GPP) GPRS networks, CDMA networks, and 3GPP Evolved Packet System (EPS) networks employ centralized mobility management too. particular, the Gateway GPRS Support Node (GGSN), Serving GPRS Support Node (SGSN) and Radio Network Controller (RNC) in the 3GPP GPRS hierarchical network, and the Packet Data Network Gateway (P-GW) and Serving Gateway (S-GW) in the 3GPP EPS network, respectively, act as anchors in a hierarchy.